"We're replacing the bad stuff with good stuff that works," says CEO B. Scott Taylor.

 // Photo by Adam Wickham

-Taylor agrees authenticity is the key to Green Endeavor’s future success.
-“Our integrity has to be second to none.”
-To date he feels comfortable saying Green Endeavor has replaced 4.8 million pounds of caustic, a commonly used toxic cleaner, and replaced it with “EPA-DFE” (designed for the environment) approved formulas.
-The company’s 30-plus customers — “we’re adding more every week” — include blue-chip companies such as the Kellogg Company as well as local firms such as Myers Container, a Portland company that manufactures and refurbishes industrial drums.
+Taylor agrees authenticity is the key to success.
+"Our integrity has to be second to none," he says.
+To date, he feels comfortable saying Green Endeavor has replaced 4.8 million pounds of caustic, a commonly used toxic cleaner, with “EPA-DFE” (designed for the environment) approved formulas.
+The company’s 30-plus customers — “we’re adding more every week” — include blue-chip firms such as the Kellogg Company as well as local operations like Myers Container, a Portland company that manufactures and refurbishes industrial drums.

-Building on that momentum, Green Endeavor has launched its first funding round, aiming to raise about $2 million over the next year.
+Green Endeavor recently announced its first funding round; the goal is to raise about $2 million in the coming year.
 The timing looks good.
-Although environmental regulations have been slow to move in this area, the drumbeat is there.
-In 2012, for example, Gov. John Kitzhaber signed an executive order to invest more resources in green chemistry, including requiring state agencies to develop plans favoring healthy green products in purchasing for electronics, furniture and building.
+Although environmental regulations have been slow to move in this area, pressure is mounting.
+In 2012, Gov. John Kitzhaber signed an executive order to invest more resources in green chemistry; the directive requires state agencies to develop plans favoring healthy green products in purchasing for electronics, furniture and building.

-A similar shift is taking place within industry, says Taylor.
-“For the younger guys and women in these companies, this isn’t just a conversation; they grew up with sustainability.”
-Myers’ CEO Kyle Stavig is a good example.
-It took five tries for Green Endeavor to find and tailor a workable alternative to the company’s caustic cleaner, says Stavig, who not only stuck with the company’s trial-and-error approach but now serves on the board because of his own interest in eco-friendly practices.
+A similar shift is taking place within industry.
+“For the younger guys and women in these companies, this isn’t just a conversation," Taylor says.
+"They grew up with sustainability."
+Kyle Stavig, Myers' CEO, is a case in point.
+It took five tries before Green Endeavor found an effective substitute for the company’s caustic cleaner, says Stavig, who stuck with the trial-and-error approach and now serves on Green Endeavor's board.

 “Taylor is a change maker who has succeeded in a couple of other industries," Stavig says.
 "That’s what gives me confidence.”